 Place of Publication: Toulouse

-Uncontrolled Keywords: voter turnout, voting, ethical voter, homo moralis, Kantian morality
+Uncontrolled Keywords: voter turnout, ethical voter, homo moralis, Kantian morality

 Subjects: B- ECONOMIE ET FINANCE